wwang/DraMon/python_impl/ratio_model/README.txt

 than the paper.
 The extra parameters are used by version 1 of the four steps, you don't have to set these parameters, if you are using version 3.

+This python implemenation should be fast.
 I have been running all my python scripts with pypy, which is faster than standard python.
 If the scripts are slow for you, try pypy.